GOP senators set summer deadline on Congress' policing bill

 Aides to the top two Democratic bargainers, Sen. Cory Booker of New Jersey and California Rep. Karen Bass, did not immediately provide comments about the Republicans' remarks.

 Momentum for action surged last month after former Minneapolis officer Derek Chauvin was convicted in Floyd's killing and President Joe Biden used a nationally televised address to urge action on legislation by the anniversary of Floyd's death.
-Floyd's relatives spent Tuesday afternoon with Biden and also visited congressional Democrats, including House Speaker Nancy Pelosi, D-Calif.
+Floyd's relatives spent Tuesday afternoon with Biden and also visited members of Congress, including House Speaker Nancy Pelosi, D-Calif.

 Both sides' bargainers have consistently expressed optimism about reaching a deal, with Scott saying Wednesday, “We're doing our best.
 We're making progress."